vatpac-technology/sops/docs/terminal/sydney.md

 Pursuant to Section 3 of the [VATPAC Ratings and Controller Positions Policy](https://cdn.vatpac.org/documents/policy/Controller+Positions+and+Ratings+Policy+v5.2.pdf), the following rules apply, in the order presented, to these controller positions, except **SFL**:
 a) **“North”**/**”West”** positions shall assume the airspace of corresponding **“South”**/**”East”** positions when the latter are inactive (e.g. **SAN** assumes **SAS** airspace), and vice versa;
 b) Approach assumes Director/Departure airspace “on-side” when the latter positions are inactive (e.g. with **SAS** and **SAN** online only, **SAS** assumes **SDS** and **SFW**)
+## Departure Procedures
+### SY (RADAR) SID
+The **SY (RADAR) SID** is used for all non-jet IFR departures (and certain jet aircraft) from YSSY.
+Unlike other aerodromes, **SY ADC** does *not* need to coordinate these departures with a 'Next' call, provided they are assigned the standard assignable level and a [Standard Assignable Heading](#auto-release).

+### Climb Requirements
+The Sydney TMA has a unique airspace arrangement which allows Departures controllers to cross Approach-owned airspace at or above `A100` within 15DME SY.
+Coordination is not required for these aircraft, however care must be taken to ensure the aircraft reach `A100` or above outside of 15DME, as the SIDs do not guarantee this by default.
+Controllers should familiarise themselves with the requirements and limitations of the [Radar Entry Procedure](#radar-entry-procedure-rep) airspace.
 ## Arrival Procedures
 ### Level Assignment
 !!! note